mnky9800n/mnky9800n.github.io/_posts/2018-12-27-chocolate-chip-cookies.markdown

 * chopped up semi-sweet baking chocolate bars instead of a bag of chips

 I think overall they turned out well but I think they are slightly too cakey for my tastes and i would use half a cup less flour to make them more cookie like.

+*Update*: I reduced the flour by 1/6 and the cookies came out much better. (instead of 3 cups I used 2.5 cups)